AGuyNextDoor/a-blog-nextdoor/public/api/articles/The next decade in AI.md

 *knowledge representation*: Field that aims to accumulate and represent abstract knowledge.

 *Nativism*: The idea that some "knowledge" is innate. (not learned but there at the beginning)

+*cognitive models*: "Knowledge that accumulates over time about particular states of affaism such as what we might learn about a friend in the course of a conversation, etc."
 ## Thoughts

 ### 1